Aadniz/pineapple-passive-packet-scanner/README.md

 This script is meant to be ran for days, weeks or months

 ## Installation
-Download the python script and install it by running it with `python passive.py` Transfer the file via SFTP (for example)
+Download the python script and install it by running it with `python passive.py`.
+For the Pineapple, transfer the file via SFTP (for example)

 ## How it works